mthdr/tom-quickshell-sysmon/README.md

 To swap out, add, or customize your storage monitoring components, look into the second half of `shell.qml`.
 Each disk panel consists of a structural background widget box.
 To map a device, modify the 4 specific commented lines:

-1. Update the unique container block instance element title (`id: diskWidgetX`).
+1. Update the unique container id for each disk widget (`id: diskWidgetX`).
 2. Add your custom visual descriptive drive label string (`text: "Drive Model Type"`).
-3. Set your contextual layout partition path display subtitle (`text: "(/path)"`).
-4. Inject your true system mount path string down to the core engine module (`mountPoint: "/target"`).
-This is used for partition used, and will look the device to get IO stats.
+3. Set your true system mount path string to monitor (`mountPoint: "/target"`).
+This is used for partition space used, and will lookup the device to get IO stats.
-5. In some virtualization cases you may need to set the disk device (`mountDev: "nvme0n1p3"`).
+4. In some virtualization cases you may need to set the disk device (`mountDev: "nvme0n1p3"`).
 Start with this blank, only set this if you know you need to.

-Ensure any new widget `id` tags you initialize are registered up into the top compositor window masking table structure (`mask: Region { ... }`) to enable correct backdrop window transparency clip-outs!
+Ensure any new disk widget `id` is in the masking table structure (`mask: Region { ... }`) to enable correct backdrop window transparency clip-outs and Tooltips work correctly.

 ## License
 GPL-3.0